CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

          - Avoid spaces and special characters; use Latin alphabets (a-z), numbers (0-9), dash (-), underscore (_), and dot (.).
 Remember, all folder names are public; please do not include any confidential information.
          - Folder names can't be modified afterwards.

-4. Click Select Files button to open a browser window and choose files for upload.
+4. Click **Select Files** to open a browser window and choose files for upload.
 If you want to upload folders, drag and drop them into the window.
-Click Upload button to start automatic encryption and upload.
+Click **Upload** to start automatic encryption and upload.

 5. Notification about the status of upload will appear and be visible until the upload is completed.
 Notification also includes a link to the destination folder.